agisoft-llc/cloud-scripts/README.md

 # Press Ctrl+D to disconnect
 ```

-Connect with TurboVNC (don't forget to allow inbounds for 5901 port in security groups):
+Connect with TurboVNC from **local computer** (don't forget to allow inbounds for 5901 port in security groups of the instance):
 ```bash
 # You can install it with:
 #   wget https://sourceforge.net/projects/turbovnc/files/2.1.1/turbovnc_2.1.1_amd64.deb/download -O turbovnc_2.1.1_amd64.deb